 As photos are usually much smaller than videos upload speed can be far less important, at least for a regular smartphone snapper.

 You do not need a superfast fibre optic service to share camera phone photos on social media or via text and instant messaging.
 3G mobile internet and ADSL are easily capable of posting smartphone pics, which tend to be just a few megabytes each.
 And apps often optimise them for uploading to speed things up.

 However if you upload big batches of photos at once then the quicker speed of a fibre optic connection may be welcome.

 If upload speed is an issue and quality is not paramount, compression can be used to reduce the file size.
 It’s very easy to use photo editing tools such as Photoshop or the freeware Paint.net to resize an image and save the file at a lower quality.
 Alternatively, adjust your camera settings to take pictures at a lower resolution.

 Uploading for photographers and graphic designers

-While compression and reduced resolution are not a big deal for smartphone selfies, pro photographers and artists won’t accept such compromises and upload speed can be a lot more crucial.
+While compression and reduced resolution are not a big deal for smartphone selfies, pro photographers and artists won’t accept such compromises and fast upload speed can be a lot more crucial.

 The RAW image of a high end SLR camera such as the Canon 5D can average 40MB.
 And the better the camera, the bigger these files get.
 Pros won’t hold back either and might take a large number of photos in a session, accumulating a massive amount of data.
-Graphic designers will also handle lots of data - Photoshop .PSD files may be up to 2GB each, and other formats can be even larger.
+Graphic designers will also handle lots of data - Photoshop .PSD files may be gigabytes each, and other formats can be even larger.

 These files might have to be shared with clients, transferred to a remote office or backed up to the cloud for safekeeping.
 A fast upload speed is therefore more than just a convenience, it could be essential to your profession.